mabel-dev/opteryx.dev/docs/contributing/set-up-guides/macos.md

 **3.10 recommended**

-We recommmend using [pyenv](https://github.com/pyenv/pyenv) to install and manage Python environments, particularly in development and test environments.
+We recommend using [pyenv](https://github.com/pyenv/pyenv) to install and manage Python environments, particularly in development and test environments.

 ### 2. Install pip